Regional Planning (MRP)

-The Master of Regional Planning Program at the University of Massachusetts (or any of its associated dual- degree and accelerated programs) is a professional program fully accredited by the Planning Accreditation Board of the American Planning Association.
+The Master of Regional Planning Program at the University of Massachusetts (or any of its associated dual- degree and accelerated programs) is a professional program fully accredited by the Planning Accreditation Board in cooperation with the American Planning Association.
 This status provides our MRP graduates with multiple benefits, such as reduced time to American Institute of Certified Planners eligibility, higher likely career earning potential, and improved job market competitiveness.
-Our current accreditation runs from 2014 through 2019.
+Our current accreditation runs through December 2026.

 The goal of the Regional Planning Program is to stimulate creative and systematic approaches for addressing and resolving the physical, economic, and social problems of towns, cities, and larger regions.

 The program is based on combining theoretical, historical, social, political, and technical dimensions of planning practice with strong emphasis on practice through studio and service to communities in our region, with opportunities for international work as well.
 We engage both the intellectual and the professional aspects of regional planning.
 Our alumni can be found in all levels of government as well as in consulting practice, real estate development, private industry, and in academic and research activities.
 They have been involved on the frontiers of social change since the 1960s such as urban revitalization, environmental protection, advocacy planning, historic preservation, growth management, economic development and geographic information systems.

 The Master's degree program offers a rich educational experience in many areas of regional planning, including the underlying theories in planning, urban form, urbanization, elements of the planning and decision-making processes, policy analysis and implementation, social planning, information technology and planning tools and techniques.
 The main areas of concentration within the MRP program are: